pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 You could write pseudocode to identify the core steps like this:

 1. Open each citation entry in a Python list.
-It will be in `dict` format.
+Each individual entry will be in `dict` format.
 For each citation
     1. Get the paper's publication date & turn it into a `datetime` object
     1. Get the total citations the paper has
     2. Add data to a pandas dataframe